hoytech/negentropy/README.md

 ### Message

-A reconcilliation message is an ordered list of ranges:
+A reconciliation message is an ordered list of ranges:

     Message := <Range>*